 Boilers are a key power source for electrical generation in the United States and around the world and for providing heat in process industries and buildings.
-Regardless of the capacity or fuel, there are certain fundamental control systems required for boiler control.
+Regardless of the capacity or fuel, there are certain fundamental control systems required for the boiler control.
 Large utility systems are more complex due to the number of burners and overall capacity and equipment.
 Although there are numerous ways to achieve control, the purpose is always the same to control the firing of a boiler safely, reliably, and efficiently.

-One of the keys to good control is an accurate measurement.
+One of the keys to good control is accurate measurement.
 If you cannot measure a process variable, the variable cannot be controlled.,This book addresses issues to consider when defining transmitter measurements and specifications.
 The characteristics and sizing of the final control elements are also reviewed.

 This book is for anyone who works with boilers: utility managers, power plant managers, controls systems engineers, maintenance technicians or operators.
 The information deals primarily with water tube boilers with Induced Draft (ID) and Forced Draft (FD) fans or boilers containing only FD fans.
 It can also apply to any fuel-fired steam generator.

 - Chapter 1 – Boiler Fundamentals

 - Chapter 3 – Furnace Draft

 - Boiler operation engineering questions and answers pdf

 - Chapter 6 – Fuel and Air Control